audrow-nash-podcast/episodes/episodes/7-an-exciting-vision-of-american-manufacturing-with-robotics-and-ai/content.md

 OUTLINE
 0:00 Start
 0:29 Episode intro
-1:51 Introducing Edward and Macna Labs
+1:51 Introducing Edward and Machina Labs
 7:33 AI in manufacturing
 15:19 Using data for better models than physics-based models 18:51 Capturing data + modeling